Actively Recruiting

 You will not qualify if you...

-- Any condition that could significantly risk the participant or affect study results, including moderate/severe cognitive impairment (Montreal Cognitive Assessment score < 11), seizure disorders, active suicidal intent, substance or alcohol dependence, psychotic disease, major depression or bipolar disorder, ongoing psychological treatment, or night shift work
+- Conditions that may pose significant risk, affect study results, or interfere with participation, including moderate or severe cognitive impairment, seizure disorders, active suicidal intent or plans, substance or alcohol dependence, psychotic disease, major depressive or bipolar disorders, concurrent psychological treatments, or ongoing night shift work

-- Diagnosis of heart failure or NT-proBNP >125 pg/mL
+- Diagnosis of heart failure or elevated NT-proBNP (>125 pg/mL)

-- Life expectancy under 12 months due to serious organ disease or cancer
+- Life expectancy under 12 months due to end-organ or malignant diseases

 AI-Screening